hultsfredskommun/hultsfredskommun/readme.txt

 wpDirAuth by Paul Gilzow to get AD-intagrated login.
-Adritrorecruit by Jonas Hjalmarsson to get available jobs from adritrorecruit.com CBIS widget by Jonas Hjalmarsson to get CBIS search widgets
+Adritrorecruit by Jonas Hjalmarsson to get available jobs from adritrorecruit.com CBIS widget by Jonas Hjalmarsson to get CBIS search widgets Contact Form 7 by Takayuki Miyoshi to get forms

 === Handy tools ===
 Simple Image Size by Rahe to handle thumbnail regeneration when needed.